MicrosoftDocs/windows-dev-docs/terminal/panes.md

 ## Switching between panes

 The Terminal allows you to navigate between panes by using the keyboard.
 If you hold the `Alt` key, you can use your arrow keys to move your focus between panes.
+You can identify which pane is in focus by the accent color border surrounding it.

 ![Windows Terminal switch panes](./images/navigate-panes.gif)